godotengine/godot-docs/classes/class_popupmenu.rst

 - void  **add_icon_item**  **(** :ref:`Object<class_object>` texture, :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

 Add a new item with text "label" and icon "texture".
-An id can optonally be provided, as well as an accelerator.
+An id can optionally be provided, as well as an accelerator.
 If no id is provided, one will be created from the index.

 .. _class_PopupMenu_add_item:

 - void  **add_item**  **(** :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

 Add a new item with text "label".
-An id can optonally be provided, as well as an accelerator.
+An id can optionally be provided, as well as an accelerator.
 If no id is provided, one will be created from the index.

 .. _class_PopupMenu_add_icon_check_item:

 - void  **add_icon_check_item**  **(** :ref:`Object<class_object>` texture, :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

-Add a new checkable item with text "label" and icon "texture".
-An id can optonally be provided, as well as an accelerator.
+Add a new check able item with text "label" and icon "texture".
+An id can optionally be provided, as well as an accelerator.
 If no id is provided, one will be created from the index.
 Note that checkable items just display a checkmark, but don't have any built-in checking behavior and must be checked/unchecked manually.

 .. _class_PopupMenu_add_check_item:

 - void  **add_check_item**  **(** :ref:`String<class_string>` label, :ref:`int<class_int>` id=-1, :ref:`int<class_int>` accel=0  **)**

 Add a new checkable item with text "label".
-An id can optonally be provided, as well as an accelerator.
+An id can optionally be provided, as well as an accelerator.
 If no id is provided, one will be created from the index.
 Note that checkable items just display a checkmark, but don't have any built-in checking behavior and must be checked/unchecked manually.

 .. _class_PopupMenu_add_submenu_item: